EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

-Andrew, Jonah, Aki: non-invertible Hessian in Stan optimize

-Breck & Lauren: Stan survey, seeking questions. https://docs.google.com/spreadsheets/d/1gRVZYhg_OzG7R4FO_RWR6htgdDlAkw5rI0Pzj8yfzqo/edit?usp=sharing

-shortened: goo.gl/9TWsZz

-Sebastian.
-Merge map_rect_concurrent with the conventions introduced and reviewed by @sakrejda, [see discourse](http://discourse.mc-stan.org/t/map-rect-concurrent-about-to-land/4054)?
-Yes/No/More reviews?

-Sebastian.
-Should we prune the sundials distribution to the bits and pieces we actually need as done in the past with CVODES?
-Are the noprintf macros still needed for CRAN?

 Charles.
 Recommendation for references for recent advances in autodiff?

 Charles.
 Using past iterations to compute initial guesses for numerical solvers.